Understanding MLM Bonus Plans: A Breakdown of Rewards and Earnings

 • Distributor Steve joins a weight loss MLM company, “Fit+”.

-• The company offers a $100 Fast Start Bonus to any distributor who recruits 3 new members within 30 days, provided each recruit purchases the $75 starter kit.
+• The company offers a $100 Fast Start Bonus to any distributor who recruits 3 new members within 30 days, with each recruit purchasing the $75 starter kit.

 • Steve successfully signs up 3 new distributors within the timeframe, all of whom also purchase the starter kit.